General rules for product labelling

-More specific legislation is also in place to regulate fishery and aquaculture products, including raw fish, fish fillets, and shellfish.
-The main requirements of these regulations are the inclusion of traceability information, and information about when the product must be sold to the final consumer.
+There are also rules in place to regulate fishery and aquaculture products, including raw fish, fish fillets, and shellfish.
+The main requirements of these regulations are the inclusion of:

-Seafood products are also subject to rules about nutrition and health claims, which bears particular relevance when packagers choose to highlight omega-3.
-Health claims must be approved before being applied to packaging.
-More about this can be read in this Seafish guidance note.
+- Health claims must be approved before being applied to packaging, such as Omega-3 health claims.
+More about this can be read in our Seafish guidance note here.

 It is important to remember that these general labelling requirements apply to retail sales to the final consumer only; traceability requirements, on the other hand, apply throughout the distribution chain.

-Seafish produced a guide to seafood labelling under the previous Regulations.
-This has been retained as an archive document but it should be read in conjunction with the guides to current Regulations.
+Seafish produced a guide to seafood labelling under the previous regulations.
+This archive document is available here and should be read in conjunction with the current guides.